Saskatchewan Hunting & Angling Licences FAQ

 Yes, you can test whether or not the system can verify you by selecting ‘Residency Verification’ at the top of the page.
 It is a good idea to use this feature in advance of purchasing licences or applying for the big game draw.

 How do hunting seals and harvest ledgers work for purchasing licences through the website?

 You can purchase a licence through your web account at any time.
-If the licence you are purchasing requires big game seals (all big game species) or a harvest ledger (Canadian and non-resident game bird and Lac la Ronge endorsement), there are two ways to purchase your licence online.
+If the licence you are purchasing requires big game seals (all big game species) or a harvest ledger (Canadian and non-resident game bird), there are two ways to purchase your licence online.
 You can acquire a convenience pack of seals or harvest ledgers in advance of purchasing your licence.
 Convenience packs provide you with a supply of blank seals or harvest ledgers that are not yet associated with a licence.
 When purchasing a licence online you can enter the seal or harvest ledger number and associate it to the licence being purchased.
 This method allows you to complete and print the licence immediately upon completing the transaction.
 If you do not have a convenience pack, the second option is to order your licence which will be mailed to you in 5-10 business days and will include the big game seals or harvest ledger and a printed licence.
 Since the licence is not complete until the seals or harvest ledger is included, your licence cannot be printed and used immediately upon completing the transaction.

 How is the wildlife habitat certificate used in HAL?